Azure/k8s-infra/hack/generator/spec/case-study-fixed-storage-version.md

 Needing to do this is a wart, but one with a nasty sting in the tail:

-When the original `MailingAddress` property ages out of the system (type amnesia), we'll no longer have a collision, and the storage struct will be generated with this structure:
+When the original `MailingAddress` property ages out of the system (see **property amnesia**, above), we'll no longer have a collision, and the storage struct will be generated with this structure:

 ``` go
 package v1